Does Poker AI mark the death of the game?

 Currently, these bots require huge amounts of resources to run.
 But Noam Brown, a co-developer of Lengpudashi had the following chilling words to say of the technology required to run such an AI: “It’s surprisingly affordable.
 Within 5 years, this could be running on smartphones.”

-For online players?
+For those making their living playing poker on different sites?
 Get the bankroll and skill needed to start playing 5/10 live.
-In a decade, who knows if online poker will be available?
+In a decade, who knows if your job will be around?